Avaiga/taipy-doc/docs/knowledge_base/tips/skippable_tasks/index.md

 ## Using Global Data Nodes

-Skipping tasks doesn't only happen when you resubmit a scenario or pipeline; it can also occur when creating and submitting a completely new scenario with Global Data nodes.
+Skipping tasks doesn't only happen when you resubmit a scenario; it can also occur when creating and submitting a completely new scenario with Global Data nodes.

 For instance, if you want to preprocess a raw data set and make the result accessible globally